 The Company's contracts with customers typically include promises to transfer licenses and services to a customer.
 Judgment is required to determine if the promises are separate performance obligations within the context of the arrangement, and if so, the allocation of the transaction price to each performance obligation.
 The Company's determination of standalone selling price for performance obligations is based on the midpoint of the range of historical observable prices for goods and services sold separately.
-In addition, the Company estimates the standalone selling price for certain performance obligations where observable prices are not directly available or a significant portion of historical prices are not within the range.
+In addition, the Company estimates the standalone selling price for certain performance obligations where observable prices are not directly available, or a significant portion of historical prices are not within the range.
+In instances where standalone selling price was not determined based on the range of historical observable prices for goods and services sold separately, the Company used an adjusted market assessment approach to estimate the standalone selling price.
+In such cases the Company has considered market conditions and other observable inputs, such as internal price lists, peer data, and industry data for a similar or identical product.
 The Company estimates standalone selling price at contract inception considering all information that is reasonably available and is based on the amount of consideration for which the Company expects to be entitled in exchange for transferring the promised good or service to the customer.
 The corresponding revenues are recognized as the related performance obligations are satisfied.

 The Company's contracts do not include a significant financing component requiring adjustment to the transaction price.
-Payment terms vary by contract type, however, arrangements typically stipulate a requirement for the customer to pay within 30 to 60 days.
+Payment terms vary by contract type; however, arrangements typically stipulate a requirement for the customer to pay within 30 to 60 days.

 The Company rarely enters into agreements to modify previously executed contracts, which constitute contract modifications.
-The Company assess' each of these contract modifications to determine (i) if the additional products and services are distinct from the products and services in the original arrangement; and (ii) if the amount of consideration expected for the added products and services reflects the stand-alone selling price of those products and services, as adjusted for contract-specific circumstances.
+The Company assesses each of these contract modifications to determine (i) if the additional products and services are distinct from the products and services in the original arrangement; and (ii) if the amount of consideration expected for the added products and services reflects the stand-alone selling price of those products and services, as adjusted for contract-specific circumstances.
 A contract modification meeting both criteria is accounted for as a separate contract.
 A contract modification not meeting both criteria is considered a change to the original contract and is accounted for on either (i) a prospective basis as a termination of the existing contract and the creation of a new contract; or (ii) a cumulative catch-up basis.
 Generally, the Company's contract modifications meet both criteria and are accounted for as a separate contract, as adjusted for contract-specific circumstances.